 Emilien Urbano is a French-Italian documentary photographer born and raised in Paris, France.
 His work is guided by a slow-journalism approach where time is a key.

-Since the summer of 2014, he has been documenting the fight of various -mainly Kurdish- factions against ISIS, in Northern Iraq and Syria, as well as the war between the Turkish state and the Kurdistan Worker's Party (PKK) in South-East Turkey.
+Since 2014, he has been documenting the fight of various -mainly Kurdish- factions against the Islamic State organisation, in Northern Iraq and Syria, as well as the war between the Turkish state and the Kurdistan Worker's Party (PKK) in South-East Turkey.

-He has collaborated with periodicals, such as The Washington Post, Le Monde , M le Magazine du Monde, Der Spiegel, Le Figaro, GQ magazine, Polka Magazine, Die Zeit, L’Espresso, Il Corriere della Sera.
+He has collaborated with periodicals, such as The Washington Post, Le Monde , Der Spiegel, Le Figaro, Libération, Le Nouvel Observateur, Die Zeit, GQ Magazine, Il Corriere della Sera, L’Espresso among others.